jesusmontano/interviewApp/README.md

 * In order to run the web application, the you must navigate to the project directory with the Mac Terminal application.
 From there, you type in `npm start` to run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+## Notes

+* Had I had more time, I would have liked to optimize the transactions algorithm further and work on the application's styling a bit more.